FlyWong/getdata-012AssignmentSubmission/README.md

 4 files were submitted for this assignment.

-The clean data, in "tinyDataAsg.txt", was uploaded as attachment in the course assignment page.
+The clean data, in "tidyData.txt", was uploaded as attachment in the course assignment page.

 The remaining 3 files, README.md, CodeBook.md and run_analysis.R were uploaded to this Github repository.